 Drive down Garden Grove Boulevard with your windows up (paying proper attention to the road in front of you) and you might not notice that you’re passing through Little Seoul.
 There are no banners, memorials, murals, monuments or that many fluttering South Korean flags.
 Pass through on a bus and maybe you’ll notice the Hangul signs and blue tile roofs.
 The best way to experience Little Seoul, despite some drawbacks, is by walking in it – although your hair might pick up the smell like bulgogi by the end of your ramble.
 The other day I headed over there to explore it, accompanied by Una Zipagan and host of the excellent Notebook on Cities and Culture podcast, Colin Marshall.

 Although Koreatown is incontestably the main Korean business district in the entire US, Little Seoul – located about 50 kilometers southeast – is no slouch.
-By some estimations it’s the second largest Korean business district on the West Coast and the fourth largest Korean business district in the nation.
-Even in Little Seoul, Koreatown’s dominance is reflected by the telltale Wilshire addresses of most of the newspapers’s offices and business names like Wilshire Bank but the cultural exchange is not completely one-sided; when Colin spotted Ondal Restaurant, he alerted Una and I that Koreatown is home to Ondal 2.
+By some estimations, it’s the second-largest Korean business district on the West Coast and the fourth largest Korean business district in the nation.
+Even in Little Seoul, Koreatown’s dominance is reflected by the telltale Wilshire addresses of most of the newspapers’ offices and business names like Wilshire Bank but the cultural exchange is not completely one-sided; when Colin spotted Ondal Restaurant, he alerted Una and me that Koreatown is home to Ondal 2.

 A BRIEF HISTORY OF KOREAN IMMIGRATION TO THE USA